-Q. What is a University of Wisconsin Center?

-A. The 13 UW Centers offer freshman/sophomore level university instruction.
+- Q. What is a University of Wisconsin Center? - A. The 13 UW Centers offer freshman/sophomore level university instruction.
 Each UW Center offers a transfer curriculum for the baccalaureate degree and professional studies and a general education associate degree.
 Most students live in or near the community where the UW Center is located and commute to the campus.
-The physical facilities of each UW Center have been constructed and are owned by local county and/or city government, and the UW Centers are vital educational and cultural resources for area residents.

-Q. How do the UW Centers fit into the University of Wisconsin System?

-A. The UW Centers is one institution, consisting of 13 freshman/sophomore campuses, and is one of 15 institutions in the UW System.
-There also are 11 comprehensive universities (granting bachelor's and master's degrees), two doctoral universities (granting bachelor's, master's, and doctorate degrees) and UW-Extension.
+The physical facilities of each UW Center were constructed and are owned by local county and/or city government, and the UW Centers are vital educational and cultural resources for area residents. - Q. How does the UW Centers fit into the University of Wisconsin System? - A. The UW Centers is one of 15 institutions within the UW System.
+The System also includes 11 comprehensive universities granting bachelor's and master's degrees; two doctoral universities granting bachelor's, master's, and doctorate degrees; and UW-Extension.